RubixDev/Inventorio/README.md

 If you want to request a feature or modification, please use an Issue Tracker or make a [Pull Request](https://github.com/Lizard-Of-Oz/Inventorio/pulls).

 ## Inventorio as a Dependency for Your Mod
-Until this notice is removed (Summer 2021), the structure of the mod is still subject to change, but you can contact me if you need particular functionality or want something to stay consistent.
+The structure of this mod can be considered stable - I have some plans for future updates, but Inventorio is mostly in the life support mode - it will get ported to future versions of Minecraft, but with the bare minimum changes required.

-If you want to use this mode as a dependency, I recommend using JitPack.<br/>
+If you want to use this mode as a dependency, I recommend using JitPack as described below.<br/>
-Please note that me using Architectury plugin causes the gradle setup to be different that normal:
+Please note that me using Architectury plugin causes the gradle setup to be different that usual:

 Fabric:
 ```